Shakesbeard/com.sdn.lifx-lan2/README.md

 # LIFX LANv2

 Adds local network support for LIFX devices to Homey.
-Homey is a product from Athom: https://homey.app
+Homey is a product by Athom: https://homey.app

 ## Note
 This GitHub project is no longer maintained for the time being.
 The code on this site is severely outdated.